Monthly Report

 Top 10 Worlds

-Ranked by like count as of the aggregation date (June 2026), with a look at what's inside each one and how much it packs.
+Ranked by like count as of July 2026, with a look at what each one contains and how much of it there is.

 #1: SummerCity Skybox / つきのすとあ